boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 Now we have a configured Jenkins Master node we are ready to add some agents to perform some actual work for us which I’ll cover tomorrow.
 In the meantime, you may want to consider setting up email notifications.

 Email notifications aren’t essential for a home lab, however I recommend spending some time setting them up as it’s nice to know when jobs fail.
-All the relevant settings settings are also under Manage Jenkins->Configure System.
+All the relevant settings are also under Manage Jenkins->Configure System.
 [Here are some instructions](https://www.360logica.com/blog/email-notification-in-jenkins/).

 Tomorrow I’ll cover configuring linux SSH agents.
 This will involve setting up an SSH key, installing java, and configuring Jenkins to remotely start the agent.
 This is a good method to use for VMs, a Raspberry Pi and other bare metal linux systems.